charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

  * Check verbose output of `kubectl` command by adding `--v=9` such as `kubectl get po --v=9`
- * Check the logs of the `aws-iam-authenticator` deployment with `juju run --unit kubernetes-control-plane/0 -- /snap/bin/kubectl --kubeconfig /root/.kube/config -n kube-system logs deploy/aws-iam-authenticator`
+ * Check the logs of the `aws-iam-authenticator` deployment with `juju exec --unit kubernetes-control-plane/0 -- /snap/bin/kubectl --kubeconfig /root/.kube/config -n kube-system logs deploy/aws-iam-authenticator`
- * Check the logs of the API server with `juju run --unit kubernetes-control-plane/0 -- journalctl -u snap.kube-apiserver.daemon.service`
+ * Check the logs of the API server with `juju exec --unit kubernetes-control-plane/0 -- journalctl -u snap.kube-apiserver.daemon.service`

 <!-- LINKS -->